mierenhoop/xmpp/README.md

-## Notice

- In this stage of the project, superior ways-of-doing-things might be found in the near future which can make the API unstable.
-The code also needs more real-world- and unit-tests, so do not use this for critical production software.
-Also, do not dynamically link with the expectation you can swap with a newer version.
-Please report any bugs when found.

 ## About

+This repository contains two libraries:

-This library only supports the bare minimum framework for keeping track of an XMPP session.
-The `im.c` example shows how additional functionality can be used in combination with the library.
-The example is not a feature complete instant messenger.
+- `xmpp.c`: a bare minimum framework for keeping track of an XMPP session.

-Uses:
+- `omemo.c`: a compact implementation of OMEMO.

+### Uses

 - Instant messenger.

-- Easy integration of Iot device with existing XMPP software.
+- Easy integration of IoT device with existing XMPP software.

-- Pub-Sub client for e.g. RSS.

 - Integrating chat into a video game.

-Goals:
+### Goals

 - Run on embedded (support for ESP-IDF (ESP32) & (hopefully) pico-sdk (Raspberry Pi Pico [W])).

-- Be portable to any OS.
-Empower any system to connect to XMPP networks.
+- Be portable to any OS; empower any system to connect to XMPP networks.

-- Support non-embedded (Desktop, etc.) too.

-- Be compatible with the major XMPP servers (Prosody guaranteed).
+- Be compatible with the major XMPP clients and servers (Prosody guaranteed).

-- Don't allow unusual or malicious data sent from a server.

-- Be very fast.

 - Low amount of code while still being readable.

-- Don't expect the programmer (consumer of this API) to be stupid.

-- Extreme control of memory (when possible).
+- Control of memory usage (when possible).

-- Have the modern XMPP features available.

-Non-goals:
+### Non-goals

 - Implement the XMPP spec word-for-word.